scarwintercodes/scarwintercodes/README.md

 > Yes, Scar like the fictional villain, but a real life person instead. 🦁

 ## ⚙ About Me
-I am a data professional passionate about making complex technical concepts accessible and actionable.
-Currently serving as a Lead Data Analyst at Northwestern University's Feinberg School of Medicine, I specialize in bridging the gap between intricate data systems and the people who need to understand them.
+I am a tech professional passionate about making complex technical concepts accessible and actionable.
+Currently serving as a Lead Data Analyst at Northwestern University's Feinberg School of Medicine, I specialize in bridging the gap between intricate information systems and the people who need to understand them.

-## 💼 Professional Journey & Background
+## ℹ️ About This Page
-My journey spans healthcare analytics, technology training, and data governance, where I've consistently focused on enhancing team efficiency and building robust data solutions.
-With a background in both Information Systems Management and Political Science, I bring a unique perspective to data analysis that combines technical expertise with strong communication skills.
-I particularly enjoy mentoring junior analysts and creating user-friendly technical documentation that makes data science more approachable.
+My Github is my personal labratory.
+This is where I test ideas and bring them to life.
+Currently, I'm finalizing development and deployment of my professional website: written in R through Quarto, and deployed either by Netlify or Quarto Pub.